MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Get-NonRemovableAppsPolicy.md

 # Get-NonRemovableAppsPolicy

 ## SYNOPSIS
-Returns the a list of the app packages that are installed and configured as non-removable apps.
+Returns a list of the app packages that are installed and configured as non-removable apps.

 ## SYNTAX